synzen/MonitoRSS/README.md

    6. Set `BACKEND_API_SESSION_SALT` to a random 16-character string
    7. Add `http://localhost:8000/api/v1/discord/callback-v2` to the list of redirect URIs in your Discord application in the OAuth2 page
 7. Run `docker-compose up -d`
-    -  If you run into issues with network timeouts, you may try disabling parallel builds by running `DOCKER_BUILDKIT=0 docker-compose up -d` if [Docker BuildKit](https://docs.docker.com/build/buildkit/) is enabled.
+    -  If you run into issues with network timeouts, pass the parallel flag to only build 1 container at once: `docker-compose --parallel 1 up -d
 8. Access the control panel via http://localhost:8000

 #### Customize Site Domain